sesei/testCodeJs/README.md

 # testCodeJs
-I study Js.This repois for studying Js.
+I study Js.This repo is for studying Js.